leahfitch/EUI/README.markdown

 you create an `EUIContainer` and set its `layout` property to one of the `EUILayout` classes.
 Containers can have a delegate which will get notified when the size of the container changes. `EUILayout` will lay out its container's subviews when it is sent the message `layoutContainer`.
 You can also layout the container *and* specify the sizes for each subview at the same time by sending `layoutContainerWithSubviewSizes`.
 This makes it possible to animate a lot of changes in one block smoothly.
+Container's update their own layout as well as their children's when `layoutSubviews` is called.

 Don't forget to check out the example app if it's not clicking.